NuGrid Stellar Data Set. II. Stellar Yields from H to Bi for Stellar Models with Mzams = 1 to 25Msun and Z = 0.0001 to 0.02: Methods

 Corrosive H-burning during TDUP in low-metallicity massive AGB stars leads to an increase of the TDUP efficiency and is referred to as hot dredge-up \citep[HDUP,][]{herwig:04a}.
 The application of CBM at the bottom of the convective envelope results in strong burning of the mixed protons below the envelope and extreme TDUP efficiencies in these massive AGB models at low metallicity.
 In a $\mzams=5\msun$, $Z=0.0001$ test model with CBM parameter $f_{\rm CE}=0.126$ used for the \cdr-pocket formation in low-mass AGB stars the TDUP penetrates into the C/O core after the sixth TP as shown in the Kippenhahn diagram in \fig{fig:HDUP}.
 This finding is in agreement with \cite{herwig:03c} who found that the HDUP can penetrate into the C/O core and terminate the AGB phase \citep[see also][]{goriely:04}.
 The abundance profile during the TDUP at the bottom of the convective envelope shows the peak of nuclear burning in the CBM region which steepens the radiative gradient and hence leads to a deeper penetration of the envelope into the He intershell (\fig{fig:HDUP}). \cite{karakas:10} models do not experience HDUP because the authors do not model CBM in the stellar evolution simulation.
 Instead, they introduce an ad-hoc partial mixing zone for the formation of the \cdr-pocket in the post-processing simulations.

 One way to reduce the vigour of H burning during the HDUP is the reduction of $f_{\rm CE}$.
 The efficiency of CBM at the lower boundary of the convective envelope in massive and S-AGB is not known.
 Investigations of the impact of CBM efficiency on structure and nucleosynthesis such as for S-AGB models by \cite{jones:16} are required.
 A physical interpretation of the assumption of a reduced CBM is based on the buoyancy of the mixed and burning material which hinders boundary mixing.
 The situation is similar to the bottom of convective burning shells in the late stage of massive stars where the energy release leads to a lower CBM and a stiffer boundary \citep[e.g.][]{cristini:16,jones:17}.
 Following \citet{herwig:04a}, we limit CBM by reducing $f_{\rm CE}$ here to $0.01$ for $\mzams\geq4\msun$ models if the dredge-up after a thermal pulse is hot (\tab{tab:f_table}).
 With this approach we prevent the termination of the AGB phase due to too extreme H burning during the TDUP.
+The limiting of $f_{\rm CE}$ in massive and S-AGB models is new in this work, compared to P16.
+Other choices of CBM efficiencies are as in P16 (\tab{tab:overview_assump}).